jverzani/JGUI.jl/README.md

 ```

 When a property, say ':prop' is looked up a search for
 either a `getProp` or `setProp` method is made.
-Though not exported,
+Though not exported, save for `getValue` and `setValue`
-This can be useful when using the property in a callback.
+this can be useful when using the property in a callback.

 ## signals